-What To Do if a Dog Bites You
+What To Do if a Dog Bites You in Colorado Springs, CO

 After a serious dog bite or dog attack, call 911 to ensure that you receive timely medical treatment.
-If left untreated, a dog bite can cause serious long term damage and even death.
+If left untreated, a dog bite can cause serious long-term damage and even death.

-Next, call a qualified Colorado dog bite injury attorney who has experience with dog bite injury claims.
+Next, call a qualified Colorado Springs dog bite attorney who has experience with dog bite injury claims.
 A reputable injury attorney will listen to the details of your case and give you an honest on whether you may be entitled to compensation for damages.

 Colorado Dog Bites